ggeerraarrdd/sql-everyday/README.md

 ## Description

-_SQL Everyday_ is a personal daily challenge for the next 365 days to solve at least one SQL problem.
-All problems will be selected from the websites below; certainly more will be added to the list along the way.
+_SQL Everyday_ is a personal daily challenge for the next 365 days, starting from September 28, 2024, to solve at least one SQL problem.
+The problems are selected from various websites devoted to online learning and technical job interview preparations.
+Below is a preliminary list of these websites; certainly others will be added to the list along the way.

 * [Codewars](https://www.codewars.com/)
 * [DataCamp](https://www.datacamp.com/)
 * [DataLemur](https://datalemur.com/)
 * [LeetCode](https://leetcode.com/)

 These resources were chosen because they have an integrated database environment to work through to a solution.

-The final queries are stored in this repo.
+All submitted solutions are stored in this repo in their own markdown file.
+To make it easier to create each file as well as update the [`Contents`](#contents) section here, there is a [Jupyter notebook to automate that process](templates/solution.ipynb).

 ![Coeus](resources/coeus.jpg)
 (_Coeus, whose name is derived from the Greek word 'koios', meaning 'query' or 'questioning', and who is associated with knowledge, determination and the inquisitive mind, here depicted second Titan from the left by Gustave Doré while attempting to solve a difficult SQL problem._)